charissefoo/charissefoo.github.io/content/blog/teaching-blender.md

 3. Get students to **install the software beforehand**.
 4. I had to familiarize myself with **menu navigation**.
 After a test run with a friend, I realised that students took notes on specific operations that I hadn't anticipated.
 I decided to make **note-taking** the entire responsibility of the students, abandoning the shortcut sheet, especially since I'd made slides with shortcuts to which they could refer.
 They could make **device-specific adjustments to hotkeys (eg. Windows/Mac)** and add their own notes on particular operations.
 5. **Clear aims and focused tasks help** students practise specific skills and avoid being overwhelmed.
 6. I had to make it clear if students should be watching my screen or trying things out themselves.
-I'd try a system where I would **demo everything twice**: once so students know what to expect, and the second time, more slowly, for them to follow along.
+It would help to **demo everything twice**: once so students know what to expect, and the second time, more slowly, for them to follow along.

-### Imaginary Worlds, November 2022

-Check out the website here.

 ### Inspirations